Baby Name Uniqueness Score Calculator

 Is this based on official government data?

-The tool uses a predefined list of common names embedded on the page for quick scoring.
-It is not a live lookup of a government database.
+The tool uses a small predefined list of recent popular US names embedded on the page for quick, private scoring.
+It is not a live lookup of the Social Security Administration database, so treat it as an illustration rather than an authoritative ranking.

 Can a common name still be a great choice?